 Guidance as a Strengths-Based Approach

-In your daily work as a preschool teacher, you should think about approaching behaviors that may be challenging as opportunities to problem-solve and teach new skills.
-You should encourage children to assume responsibility for their behaviors, to care about and get along with others, and to contribute to the group.
-By doing so, you help create and sustain a positive climate that focuses on teamwork, acceptance, cooperation, and patience even when mistakes are made.
-When you focus on the positive traits of others, it is likely that you will see an increase in the occurrence of those positive behaviors.
-You can encourage other colleagues to do the same with children.
+A program focusing on guidance will approach behaviors as opportunities to problem-solve and teach.
+In a strength-based program, staff members focus on self-direction, relationships, and self-actualization (Hearron & Hildebrand, 2013).
+Children are encouraged to assume responsibility for their behavior, care about and get along with others, and contribute to the group.
+A positive climate focuses on teamwork, cooperation, acceptance, and patience even when mistakes happen.
+When a team focuses on the positive traits of others, they are likely to see an increase in the occurrence of those positive behaviors.

 Completing this Course

-For more information on what to expect in this course, the Positive Guidance Competency Reflection, and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Preschool Course Guide.
+For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Training & Curriculum Specialist Positive Guidance Course Guide.